-Fare evasion on trams falls by a third as part of crackdown by Metrolink
+Fare evasion on Manchester's trams falls by a third

 Fare evasion on Greater Manchester’s tram network has fallen by a third as part of an ongoing crackdown by Metrolink with support from the TravelSafe Partnership.